 ANCIENT EASTERN SUPER MUSHROOMS MAKING THEIR WAY WEST?

-For thousands of years, medicinal mushrooms or “functional mushrooms” have been consumed in Eastern medicine for their benefits beyond essential nutrients, but only recently have they been recognized in the West for their powerful health benefits.
-Due to this recency, more scientific research is needed to confirm the effects of functional mushrooms on human health, but we can rely primarily on animal studies, a tradition of use, and personal experiences to prove their effectiveness while more studies are being completed.
+For thousands of years, medicinal mushrooms or “functional mushrooms” have been consumed in Eastern medicine for their benefits beyond essential nutrition, but only recently have they been recognized in the West for their powerful health benefits.
+Due to this recency, more scientific research is needed to confirm the effects of functional mushrooms on human health, but we can rely primarily on animal studies, some human studies, a tradition of use, and personal experiences to prove their effectiveness while more clinical studies are being completed.